Gratitude as a Revolutionary Sentiment

 There’s a growing body of research about the strong correlation between gratitude and happiness.
 Experiencing and expressing gratitude seems to contribute to our feeling, well, happier.
 Now I ask you, generally speaking, how can that not be a good thing?

-More than a year ago, because we imagined that this hypothesis might be worth testing out, my daughter Hannah and I covenanted to venture a simple practice of gratitude with one another.
+Several years ago, because we imagined that this hypothesis might be worth testing out, my daughter Hannah and I covenanted to venture a simple practice of gratitude with one another.
 As often as possible, several times a week anyway, at day’s end we take a few minutes to write a short email to each other recalling three things about our day that, having noticed them, we are feeling grateful for.

 I always look forward to receiving these messages from Hannah.
 I’m more spotty around my enthusiasm for writing the emails I send to her, however.
 Sometimes I approach the end of the day feeling spent, or overwhelmed by things not yet accomplished, or just grumpy.
 And the practice of gratitude on these evenings feels more like a muscular discipline, requiring an active choosing and even something approaching steely resolve.